themikemoniker/rails-7-with-sam-ruby/notes.md

 #### Partial Templates
-a partial is a chunk of a view in its own file you can render a partial from another template or from a controller
+a partial is a chunk of a view in its own file you can render a partial from another template or from a controller if the catalog is large the redisplay might take a while, it uses server resources, because the whole page is redisplayed.
+We can use Turbo to make this better.
+### Iteration F2: Creating a hotwired cart